fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 1. Create a new entity if not already generated with: `jhipster entity Foo`
 2. In the same folder, run `yo jhipster-kafka`
 3. "Do you want to clean up your current Kafka configuration?" - Your answer or 'n' by default
+4. "What is your bootstrap servers string connection (you can add several bootstrap servers by using a "," delimiter)?" - Your answer or 'localhost:9092' by default
-4. "For which entity (class name)?" - Foo (the available entities are retrieved in the `.jhipster` folder as `.json`)
+5. "For which entity (class name)?" - Foo (the available entities are retrieved in the `.jhipster` folder as `.json`)
-5. "Which components would you like to generate?" - Consumer
+6. "Which components would you like to generate?" - Consumer
-6. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
+7. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
-7. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
+8. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
-8. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
+9. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
-9. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
+10. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
-10. Overwrite all files in conflict
+11. Overwrite all files in conflict
-11. `FooConsumer` (consumes `Foo`) is available with a `FooDeserializer`
+12. `FooConsumer` (consumes `Foo`) is available with a `FooDeserializer`

 ### Create a producer linked to an entity